 - If images or graphs present a barrier to the student, provide a detailed description for the student.
 For line images that the student wants in tactile format, please provide the image to the DRC to convert it to a tactile image.

 - Provide tactile handouts for line images that lend themselves to that format.

 - Be a resource for questions from either the instructor or the student regarding handout accommodations.

 - Request handout accommodations when meeting with DRC staff.

-- Request Faculty Notification Letters from the DRC website and deliver letters to instructors.
+- Request Faculty Notification Letters from the DRC website.

 - Discuss handout accommodations with instructors and answer any questions.
 Request tactile handouts for images that lend themselves to that format.